shuzhao-li-lab/asari/README.md

 A web server (https://asari.app) and [full pipeline](https://pypi.org/project/pcpfm/) are available now.

+A set of tutorials are hosted at https://github.com/shuzhao-li-lab/asari_pcpfm_tutorials/.

 Install
 =======
 - From PyPi repository: `pip3 install asari-metabolomics`.
 Add `--upgrade` to update to new versions.